Trekking through the jungle of my remote copywriting island isn’t easy when you’ve lost an arm, so you’re struggling to keep up with me.

 I turn around and spot it.

-With my spare arm, I reach for my shotgun, but it’s too late.
+With my spare arm, I reach for my Compendium shotgun, but it’s too late.

 The giga-shark comes flying out of the water, its jaws open, aimed right at you.
 And for a moment you get a glimpse of the thing.